 - Any bloody stools (especially after taking antibiotics)

 - Five or more episodes of diarrhea per day for more than 1 to 2 days

 - Signs of dehydration

-People who have had pseudomembranous colitis should tell their doctors before taking antibiotics again.
+People who have had pseudomembranous colitis should tell their providers before taking antibiotics again.
 It is also very important to wash hands well to prevent passing the germ to other people.
-Alcohol sanitizers do not always work on C. difficile.
+Alcohol sanitizers do not always work on C difficile.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.